Film4 Productions

 Film4 Productions is a British film production company and the feature film division of Channel 4 Television Corporation.
-Founded in 1982, the company develops and co-finances bold and original work from distinctive voices in UK and international cinema, supporting both emerging and established filmmakers.
-Film4 is widely recognised as a leading force in British independent filmmaking, with its productions collectively winning 43 Oscars® and 97 BAFTAs since its inception.
+Founded in 1982, the company develops and co-finances films from British and international filmmakers.

+The company's productions have won numerous awards, including multiple Academy Awards, and British Academy Film Awards including Outstanding British Film and Film Not in the English Language in 2024, collectively winning 43 Oscars and 97 BAFTAs since its inception.

 History

+Film4 began when founding Chief Executive, Jeremy Isaacs, assisted by deputy chairman Richard Attenborough, convinced the board of directors of Channel 4 to provide an initial annual budget of £6 million to make films.
+The newly formed Channel Four Films was established with a mandate to make around 20 productions annually.
+Isaacs wanted the station to avoid association with 'single plays' or dramas and came up with the name Film on Four.

+Christopher Morahan was offered the job as Commissioning Editor for Fiction but turned it down.
+Instead BBC producer David Rose, who was near retirement, was appointed.

-Film4 Productions originated in 1981 when producer David Rose left the BBC to join Channel 4 Television, where he was appointed Commissioning Editor for Fiction by the channel’s founding Chief Executive, Jeremy Isaacs.
-Rose became closely associated with Film on Four, Channel 4’s new feature film strand.
-With an initial annual budget of £6 million, the newly formed Channel Four Films aimed to invest in around twenty productions each year.
-The company’s first backed feature was Neil Jordan’s debut Angel (1982), while Stephen Frears’ Walter was the first to be broadcast on Channel 4’s launch day, 2 November 1982.
-The following day’s screening of P'tang, Yang, Kipperbang further established the strand’s early success.
+The company's first backed feature was Neil Jordan's debut Angel (1982), while Stephen Frears' Walter was the company's first film broadcast on Channel 4, screened in the evening of the station's launch on 2 November 1982.
+P'tang, Yang, Kipperbang was screened the following day.

-Originally, Channel Four Films’ productions were intended solely for television broadcast, as the industry’s “holdback” system restricted TV companies from investing in theatrical films.
+Originally, Channel Four Film's productions were intended solely for television broadcast, as the industry's "holdback" system restricted TV companies from investing in theatrical films.
 However, an agreement with the Cinema Exhibitors Association soon allowed limited cinema releases for productions with budgets under £1.25 million.
 Channel Four Films went on to collaborate with key British production entities such as the BFI Production Board, Goldcrest Films, and Merchant Ivory, and by 1984 was investing in roughly one-third of all feature films made in the United Kingdom.
+Their first theatrical success was The Draughtsman's Contract (1982), although it was mainly a BFI production.

-The Business Development Department was established in 1983 to oversee TV and film sales, and the company began investing in international titles including Wim Wenders’ Paris, Texas (1984) and Jan Švankmajer’s Alice (1988).
-In 1985, FilmFour International was founded as a separate sales arm to handle international distribution and co-financing, supporting projects such as Andrei Tarkovsky’s The Sacrifice (1986).
+In 1983, the Business Development Department was established to oversee TV and film sales, and the company began investing in international titles, including Wim Wenders' Paris, Texas (1984) and Jan Švankmajer's Alice (1988).
+In 1985, FilmFour International was founded as a separate sales arm to handle international distribution and co-financing, supporting projects such as Andrei Tarkovsky's The Sacrifice (1986).

-Channel Four Films achieved its first major critical and commercial success with Stephen Frears’s My Beautiful Laundrette (1985).
+Channel Four Films achieved its first major critical and commercial success with Stephen Frears's My Beautiful Laundrette (1985).
 Originally shot in 16mm for television, it received international acclaim after screening at the Edinburgh Film Festival and was subsequently released theatrically by Orion Classics, becoming an international hit.
-By 1987, the company had an interest in half of all films produced in the UK and had secured a licensing deal with Orion Classics for US distribution of titles including Rita, Sue and Bob Too and A Month in the Country.
+By 1987, the company had an interest in half of all films produced in the UK, and had secured a licensing deal with Orion Classics for US distribution of titles including Rita, Sue and Bob Too and A Month in the Country.